oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 In this lab, you:

-- Create an Application Process
+- Create an Application Process.

-- Develop an Invoice Tracking page using Cards
+- Develop an Invoice Tracking page using Cards.

-- Create an Invoice Analysis page
+- Create an Invoice Analysis page.

 ## Task 1: Create an Application Process

 In this task, you create an application process to retrieve the URL and MIME type of a document stored in an Object Storage service.
 It makes an authenticated REST API call to retrieve the document as a BLOB, sets the appropriate HTTP response headers, and sends the document to the client for download.
-The operation is based on the ID provided in the input parameter ':P3_ID'.
+The operation is based on the ID provided in the input parameter 'P3_ID'.

 1. Navigate to **Shared Components**